j-davies-astro/eagle-guide/working_with_catalogues.md

 print(M200)
 print(len(M200),' galaxies satisfy this mass cut')
 ```
+As you can see, we can simply use the `GroupNumber` from the `Subhalo` table to index the `FOF` table and find the parent haloes.

 Note that to get the stellar mass, we could have done
 ```python
 catalogue_read('Subhalo','MassType',sim=sim,model=model,tag=tag)[:,4]